pledbrook/lazybones/README.md

 * `ask(String message, defaultValue = null)` - asks the user a question and returns their answer, or `defaultValue` if no answer is provided

+* `ask(String message, String propertyName, defaultValue = null)` - works similarily to the ask above, but allows grabbing variables from the command line as well based on the `propertyName`.

 * `filterFiles(String filePattern, Map substitutionVariables)` - use ant pattern matching to find files and filter their contents in place using Groovy's `SimpleTemplateEngine`.